Apple Crumble Cheesecake

 topping the apples with crumble

-STEP 2: Place the springform pan in the roasting pan.
+Top with crumble.
+Place the springform pan in the roasting pan (if not already).
 Place the roasting pan on the middle rack of the oven, then pour the boiling water into the roasting pan until it reaches half way up the Springform pan.

 apple crumble cheesecake once chilled